Suffer (album): Reception and legacy

 In a fan poll, "Do What You Want" was cited as one of the best Bad Religion songs of all time, along with "American Jesus" and "Along The Way."
 Rancid's Tim Armstrong has said that "What Can You Do?" is his favorite Bad Religion track.

-In 2006, Suffer was ranked as the top punk album of 1988 on Sputnikmusic.
 The album was also named the 99th most influential rock album of all time by Kerrang! magazine.
 It placed at #6 on LA Weekly's "Top 20 Punk Albums in History".

 To celebrate its 250th issue, German music magazine Visions asked 250 famous musicians across all genres of rock music to review the one album that musically influenced them the most.
 Both Fat Mike of NOFX and Chuck Ragan of Hot Water Music chose Suffer.

 Artwork

 The album cover features a drawing of a teenager on fire wearing a T-shirt with Bad Religion's crossbuster logo, designed by Jerry Mahoney, on the back.
 The person on the cover has been taken by the band as a mascot; "Boy on Fire" is the name and he can also be seen on Bad Religion accessories, including T-shirts.
 NOFX paid homage to the cover art on its Surfer EP, which depicts a surfer on fire wearing a wetsuit with NOFX's "prohibited FX" symbol on the back, at a beach.
 It was painted by Mark deSalvo.